vibovenkat123/review-gpt/README.md

-# Review-GPT (RGPT)
+# What is Review-GPT (RGPT)

-This is an automated code review tool that is open source and self-hostable
+Review is an automated code review tool that uses GPT3.
+This can greatly reduce the amount of time given for code reviews, thus making your development faster.

-# Want to help?
+# Roadmap

-If you would like to work on this tool, email me at <vibovenkat@gmail.com> or for basic changes, just create issues and pull requests.
-I will go more in depth when I create CONTRIBUTING.md
+See [ROADMAP.md](/ROADMAP.md) for the upcoming features

 # Installation

-See [INSTALLATION.md](/INSTALLATION.md) for info on how to install
+See [INSTALLATION.md](/INSTALLATION.md) for information on how to install

-# Info
+# GPT Pricing

-See [INFO.md](/INFO.md) for information about the CLI
+See [PRICING.md](/PRICING.md) for information about the GPT pricing system and what you can do to cut costs.

 # Usage

-See [USAGE.md](/USAGE.md) for info on how to use the CLI (flags, etc.)
+See [USAGE.md](/USAGE.md) for information on how to use the CLI (flags, etc.)